eclipse-bluechi/bluechi/README.developer.md

 meson test -C builddir
 ```

+### Integration tests

+All files related to the integration tests are located in [tests](./tests/) and are organized via
+[tmt](https://tmt.readthedocs.io/en/stable/).
+How to get started with running and developing
+integration tests for hirte is described in [tests/README](./tests/README.md).

 ### Running

 At the moment the `hirtectl` binary does not implement any logic.
 It only prints a simple greeting and exit.